 WAC 480-100-650 Reporting and compliance.

+(1) Resource acquisition and compliance.
+Using electricity for compliance under RCW 19.405.040(1) and RCW 19.405.050(1) means that a utility:

+(a) has acquired renewable and nonemitting resources to meet its retail electric load, and

+(b) can demonstrate compliance as required in subsection (2) of this section.

-(1) Clean energy compliance report.
+(2) Clean energy compliance report.
 Unless otherwise ordered by the commission, each electric utility must file a clean energy compliance report with the commission by July 1, 2026, and at least every four years thereafter.
 The report must demonstrate whether and how:

 (a) The utility met its interim targets;